In this guide:

 - Renew via mail.

-You can renew by mail by sending an FCC Form 605 directly to the FCC.
-Download this form by going to https://www.fcc.gov/fcc-form-605, fill it out and send to FCC, 1270 Fairfield Rd, Gettysburg PA 17325-7245.
-Note that it may take the FCC take several weeks to process your change or renewal.
+You can renew by mail by sending FCC Forms 605 and 159 directly to the FCC.
+Download Form 605 for the renewal by going to https://www.fcc.gov/fcc-form-605 and fill it out.
+You also will need to include Form 159 for your payment.
+Download Form 159 and its instructions here: https://www.fcc.gov/licensing-databases/fees/fcc-remittance-advice-form-159.
+Form 159 must accompany your $35 payment for the renewal.
+Include your check with both forms and mail to: FCC, 1270 Fairfield Rd, Gettysburg PA 17325-7245.
+Note that it may take the FCC several weeks to process your change or renewal.

 Note that you can renew your license even if it has already expired—as long as it hasn’t been more than two years since your license expired.
 Simply renew using one of the procedures above.